austingreisman/TI_AWR1443/README.md

 # TI_AWR1443
-Script to uncompile the UART data screen or .DAT files from TI's mmWave Demo Visualizer
+Script to uncompile the UART data stream or .DAT files from TI's mmWave Demo Visualizer